mariokhawam/prompt-injection-project/README.md

 ## Results files

-The scripts automatically generate the response folders and CSV result files during the experiments.
+The scripts automatically generate the response directories and CSV result files during the experiments.

-The repository includes `results.csv` and `connectivity-results.csv` from my own experiments for documenting the findings.
-If you are cloning the repository to run your own experiments, delete these files before starting so that your results are generated from a clean slate.
+The repository includes `results.csv`, `connectivity-results.csv`, and the directories containing the response logs from my own experiments for documenting the findings.
+If you are cloning the repository to run your own experiments, delete these files and directories before starting so that your results are generated from a clean slate.

 ## Ethics and scope